expo/expo/docs/pages/versions/v36.0.0/sdk/localization.md

 ### `Localization.isoCurrencyCodes`

-A list of all the supported ISO codes.
+A list of all the supported language ISO codes.

 ### `Localization.timezone`

-The current time zone in display format. ex: `America/Los_Angeles`
+The current timezone in display format. ex: `America/Los_Angeles`

 On Web `timezone` is calculated with `Intl.DateTimeFormat().resolvedOptions().timeZone`.
-For a better guess you could use the `moment-timezone` library but is a very large library and will add significant bloat to your bundle.
+For a better estimation you could use the `moment-timezone` package but it will add significant bloat to your website's bundle size.

 ### `Localization.isRTL`

-This will return `true` if the current language is Right-to-Left.
+Returns if the system's language is written from Right-to-Left.
+This can be used to build features like [bidirectional icons](https://material.io/design/usability/bidirectionality.html).

 ## Methods